 Assessment of Knowledge, Judgment and Skills builds upon and links to the continuous learning and self-assessment requirements of MOC Part II.
 These standards contribute to better patient care by incorporating an external objective assessment to provide assurance that there has been the necessary commitment to lifelong learning and to remain current in core content of Obstetrics and Gynecology and its subspecialties.
+The ABOG Part III Assessment of Knowledge, Judgment and Skills is a secure, computer-based examination and will be referred to as the Part III MOC exam.

-Diplomates must pass a secure, computer-based examination in Year 6 of each MOC cycle.
+Diplomates must pass the Part III MOC exam in Year 6 of each MOC cycle.
 The test is administered at Pearson VUE testing centers throughout the United States and will be available most days except Sundays and holidays.